bertuginal/Monovi-incudemy-register-page/README.md

 ## Incudemy Training Site Front-End and Back-End Software Development
 It is the user registration page of a training site that I started and developed during my internship at Monovi Information Technologies.
 I stored user information using MSSQL and MySQL technologies and I pulled information such as university, department, class from the database.
+I created the interface of the user registration page using Asp.Net MVC and C# technology, HTML, CSS, JAVASCRİPT information.

 This training site will include;
 * You can register on this site as an Instructor or a student (Incudemist), receive training or give training.
 * Users registered as Instructors (Teachers) will be able to open tutorials, create surveys, take quizzes and issue certificates to incudemists.